VipinGopal/shell-scripts/README.md

 Available time units

-s for seconds (the default)
+s for seconds (the default), m for minutes,h for hours, d for days
-m for minutes.
-h for hours.
-d for days.